 Grant writing skills may be used for fundraising, applying for scholarships and fellowships, starting new businesses, securing research and conference grants, and acquiring funding for the cultural, non-profit and non-governmental sectors.
 This course develops the skills of effective fund-seeking and proposal writing through a step by step service-learning activity, where students learn how to access donor funds to meet the needs of local non-profit organizations.
-For the latest syllabus please click here.
+For a sample syllabus please click here.

 RHET 450/4160 - Imagining the Book

 Students in this course will propose and then initiate the writing of a book-length manuscript.
 Each student will design and generate a different project.
 Manuscripts, therefore, may span across genres (i.e., a group of personal narratives or short stories, a novel, a book of poetry, a collection of critical and/or academic essays, etc.) offering students the opportunity to respond to a variety of texts as they develop.
-Class workshops and various forms of analysis will allow for building as well as refining projects.
+Class workshops and various forms of analysis will allow for the building as well as refining projects.
 Students in a number of writing contexts and disciplines, as well as those in the Writing Minor, are encouraged to take this capstone course.
-For the latest syllabus please click here.
+For a sample syllabus please click here.